lchsiteam/lchs-go-pwa/docs/Disclaimer.md

 External links disclaimer
 -------------------------

-https://go.lciteam.club website and LCHS Go mobile app may contain links to external websites that are not provided or maintained by or in any way affiliated with LCHS Go
+https://go.lciteam.club website and LCHS Go chrome extension may contain links to external websites that are not provided or maintained by or in any way affiliated with LCHS Go